-Mont Saint-Michel Abby (Abbaye du Mont-Saint-Michel)#5 in Best Things To Do in Normandy
+Mont Saint-Michel Abbey (Abbaye du Mont-Saint-Michel)#2 in Best Things To Do in Normandy

 Surrounded by sea in the high tide and sand in low, Abbaye du Mont-Saint-Michel is one of France's most-toured sites outside of the popular Parisian landmarks.
-Its first incarnation was raised on the 264-foot-high rock in 1144, but additions were added well into the 19th century.
-Today, you can tour the abbey and the little village at its base.
-Tours are offered all year-round, but you can also traipse the massive structure on your own.
+It's also a UNESCO World Heritage Site.
+Its first incarnation was raised on the 264-foot-high rock beginning in the 10th century, but additions were added well into the 19th century.
+Today, you can tour the abbey and the little village at its base, as well as several museums.
+Tours are offered year-round, but you can also traipse the massive structure on your own.

 More Best Things To Do in Normandy

 #1 D-Day Beaches

 World War II's successful Operation Overlord took place on the coast of France.
 Although there were heavy Allied casualties, this invasion turned the tide in the war and helped lead to the fall of Nazi Germany.
 Today this piece of coastline, which includes Sword, Juno, Gold, Omaha and Utah beaches, is collectively known as the D-Day Beaches.